-All Inputs mode is available only when a model 3062 option is installed.
-It provides a limited amount of information about each of the sensor inputs.
+All Inputs mode provides a limited amount of information about each of the sensor inputs.
 Similar to the Four Loop mode, each quadrant of the display is dedicated to one sensor input with the input letter being displayed, followed by the user-assignable input name.
 The sensor reading is displayed in large character format, using the units assigned to the respective input's Input Units parameter.
-All eight sensor inputs and channels are displayed, and the display mode can be configured as large or small.
+When a Model 3062 option is installed, all eight sensor inputs and channels are displayed, and the display mode can be configured as large or small.
 When it is configured as large, the input name is not shown and the sensor reading is displayed in large character format.
 When it is configured as small, the input name is shown and the sensor reading is displayed in the normal smaller character format.